GoogleCloudPlatform/prometheus-engine/doc/api.md

 </em>
 </td>
 <td>
-<p>Compression enables compression of the config data propagated by the operator to collectors.
+<p>Compression enables compression of the config data propagated by the operator to collectors
-It is recommended to use the gzip option when using a large number of ClusterPodMonitoring and/or PodMonitoring.</p>
+and the rule-evaluator.
+It is recommended to use the gzip option when using a large number of ClusterPodMonitoring, PodMonitoring, GlobalRules, ClusterRules, and/or Rules.</p>
 </td>
 </tr>
 </tbody>